Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Case studies

 The first group of methods we test are GAN-based, namely: \begin{itemize} \item CTGAN (\texttt{CTGAN}) -- implementation of \cite{Xu2019} available in the \href{https://docs.sdv.dev/sdv}{sdv} library for Python; \item CTGAN with AEs (\texttt{CTGAN\_WITH\_AE}) -- a CTGAN enhanced by AEs for encoding-decoding categorical variables; \item Wasserstein GAN with gradient penalty (\texttt{COTE\_MC\_WGAN\_GP}) -- implementation of the method graciously provided by \cite{Cote2020}; \item GAN-based tabulator (\texttt{JCS\_TABULATOR}) -- tabulator as proposed and implemented by \cite{Neves2022}. \end{itemize}

 The second group of synthetic-data generators we test are the imputation-amputation methods based on MICE.
-One of the considered approaches is \textit{tabulator} proposed \cite{Neves2022}, but we use MICE as the imputation engine instead of GAIN-based models suggested there.
-In our \enquote{MICE-tabulator}, we have $5$ sequential amputation-imputation iterations, each of each amputates randomly selected $20\%$ of cells and imputes them to generate synthetic data points.
+One of the considered approaches is the \textit{tabulator} proposed by \cite{Neves2022}, but we use MICE with RFs as the imputation engine instead of the GAIN-based models suggested there.
+In our MICE-based tabulator, we have $5$ sequential amputation-imputation iterations, each of which sets random $20\%$ of cells to missing and imputes them using MICE-RF to generate synthetic data points.
 The other two methods have a different amputation logic.
-First, we create a copy of the training data, where we remove $75\%$ of cell values.
-Second, we append this data with missing values to the original training data and apply MICE to impute the missing values.
-The data where missing cells were present, is treated as the generated data.
-In this way, we end up with generated data where 25\% of the data comes from the original training dataset and 75\% is synthetic.
-Hereinafter, we refer to this approach as the \enquote{MICE method}.
-The third approach extends the MICE method by the second iteration, in which the cells that were not amputated-imputed in the first iteration are amputated and imputed via MICE.
-This leads to a data set that is fully synthetic.
-In summary, the MICE-based methods we consider are \begin{itemize} \item MICE method (\texttt{MICE}) -- the method described above and implemented using the R-package \href{https://cran.r-project.org/package=mice}{\texttt{mice}}; \item MICE with all synthetic data (\texttt{MICE\_ALL\_SYN}) -- the modification of the MICE method, where in an additional step the remaining $25\%$ of the original data is imputed via MICE; \item MICE tabulator (\texttt{MICE\_TABULATOR}) -- the tabulator setup from \cite{Neves2022} with $5$ iterations and MICE with RFs as the imputation engine. \end{itemize}
+First, we create a copy of the training data, where we set $75\%$ of cell values to missing.
+Second, we append this data with missing values to the original training data and apply MICE-RF to impute the missing values.
+The data with missing cells is treated as generated data.
+In this way, we end up with generated data where 25\% of the data comes from the original training dataset, and 75\% is synthetic.
+Although the resulting dataset is partially synthetic, the probability of disclosing confidential identifiable information or of having the same row in both the synthetic data and the original data should be negligible due to the completely-at-random way of creating missingness in the original data.
+Hereinafter, we refer to this approach as the \enquote{MICE partially synthetic method}.
+The third approach extends the MICE partially synthetic method by the second iteration, in which the cells that were not imputed in the first iteration (the remaining quarter of the original data) are set to missing and then imputed via MICE.
+This results in a fully synthetic dataset.
+This method is referred to as \enquote{MICE fully synthetic method}.
+For each of the approaches described in this paragraph, we use only one synthetic dataset for evaluating data fidelity and data utility.
+This is different from the original idea of MICE for statistical inference (see Subsection \ref{subsec:MICE_theory}, Figure \ref{fig:MICE_scheme}), where multiple different imputed datasets are created and then combined to study a statistical object with the help of Rubin's rules.
+In summary, the MICE-based methods we explore and benchmark in our case study are: \begin{itemize} \item MICE partially synthetic method (\texttt{MICE\_PART\_SYN}) -- the method described above and implemented using the \textsf{R}-package \href{https://cran.r-project.org/package=mice}{\texttt{mice}}; \item MICE fully synthetic method (\texttt{MICE\_FULL\_SYN}) -- the modification of the partially synthetic method, where in an additional step the remaining $25\%$ of the original data is imputed via MICE; \item MICE tabulator (\texttt{MICE\_TABULATOR}) -- the tabulator setup from \cite{Neves2022} with $5$ iterations and MICE with RFs as the imputation engine. \item MICE as per Volker-Vink (\texttt{MICE\_VV}) -- amputation-imputation procedure utilizing MICE columnwise as described in \cite{Volker2021}. \end{itemize}